timothyloh0523/tp/docs/DeveloperGuide.md

    generate a flip has been intentionally left out from the sequence diagram to emphasise the ChangeCommand class.*
 7. The `getOutcome(actualFlip, words[1])` method will then check if the user has won or lost the coin flip.
-8. The `update(userData, outcome)` method of the `AchievementList` class is called to update the user's achievements. *This function has been intentionally left out of the sequence diagram to place emphasis on the ChangeCommand class.*
+8. The `update(userData, outcome)` method of the `AchievementList` class is called to update the user's achievements.
 9. The `processOutcome()` method will be called, which will call other functions to update the user's data.
    *These functions have been intentionally left out of the sequence diagram so that it will be less cluttered*
 10. The `printFlipOutcome(actualFlip, outcome, userData.betAmount)`, `printFlipSummary(userData)` and
-    `printUnlockedAchievements(achievementList)` methods from the `Printer` class will be called to print the outcomes of the flip and achievements obtained (if any) *The printFlipOutcome calls other functions to show an animation of a coin flipping, but they have been left out of the sequence diagram to place emphasis on the ChangeCommand class.*
+    `printUnlockedAchievements(achievementList)` methods from the `Printer` class will be called to print the outcomes of the flip and achievements obtained (if any) *The printFlipOutcome calls other methods to show an animation of a coin flipping, but they have been left out of the sequence diagram to place emphasis on the ChangeCommand class.*
 11. The data will be saved to the save file using the `Storage` class. *This step has been left out from the sequence diagram to place emphasis on the ChangeCommand class.*